-NOTE – July 17 2012 – The post below was originally written in January 2012, and represents the effort required to get WordPress working in an Azure Web Role.
+NOTE – July 17 2012 – The post below was originally written in early 2011, and represents the effort required to get WordPress working in an Azure Web Role.
 With the release of the new Azure IAAS features in June 2012, I wanted to note that I do not recommend this approach.
 I am leaving the post here as it may have historical value, or value for those using the tools described.
 WordPress can now be run as an Azure Web Site, or, as this blog is using, within an Azure Virtual Machine

 As I mentioned in a post last week, the blog that you are currently reading is now hosted on Windows Azure.
 Nothing about the blog platform has changed, it’s still running on WordPress, but along the way I did switch the database from MySQL to SQL Azure.
 The process of getting this up and running was not exactly straightforward, so I thought that I would share my experience here.